-Before we get into the depths of the constituents of an on-page SEO, let’s quickly get down to the meaning of on-page SEO.
+Before we get into the depths of the constituents of on-page SEO, let’s describe it in 2 sentences.

 “On-page SEO is the method of optimizing individual web pages so that they rank higher and earn more relevant traffic during an online search.
 It consists of both - the content and the HTML source code of a page that can be optimized to display your website within the top search results.“